Reinas y Reyes de Venezuela

 Reinas y Reyes de Venezuela (English: Queens and Kings of Venezuela) is an annual beauty pageant held in Venezuela since 2023.
-The winners from the contest go on to represent Venezuela in multiple pageants; such as Miss Earth, Miss Supranational, Universal Woman and Reinado Internacional del Café for women and Mister Supranational, Mister International, Mister Global and Manhunt International for men.
+The winners from the contest go on to represent Venezuela in multiple pageants; such as Miss Earth, Miss Supranational, Miss Cosmo, Universal Woman and Reinado Internacional del Café for women and Mister Supranational, Mister International, Mister Global and Manhunt International for men.

 Contestant are judged based on: overall beauty, intelligence, confidence, elegance, bearing, and poise for the titles.

 The current titleholders were elected on November 17, 2023, at the Poliedro de Caracas.